Office of Loan Programs

-Typically, we will receive a hazard renewal insurance form directly from the company when the annual premium has been paid.
-Occasionally, however, the firm will not send us the policy and we need to contact you for a copy.
+We monitor hazard insurance policies to confirm that coverage remains in force.
+Typically, we will receive a hazard insurance renewal form directly from the insurance company when the annual premium has been paid.
+Occasionally, however the insurance company will not send us the policy and we need to contact you for a copy.

 - Should I send the University a copy of my current Homeowners Insurance policy every year?

-The Mortgage Origination and Supplemental Home Loan Programs require that a current homeowner's insurance policy is provided to the Office of Loan Programs (OLP) at the time of annual renewal as verification that satisfactory hazard insurance is maintained on the property.
+The Mortgage Origination and Supplemental Home Loan Programs require that a current homeowner's insurance policy is provided to the Office of Loan Programs at the time of annual renewal as verification that satisfactory hazard insurance is maintained on the property.
 Generally, these renewals come from the insurance company.
 If you cancel your homeowner's policy in order to move to a different provider, the University will receive a notice of cancellation.
-You should instruct the new provider to send a copy of the declarations page to OLP.
+You should instruct the new provider to send a copy of the declarations page to the Office of Loan Programs.
 If we don't receive a notice from the new company, we will contact you to find out the status of your insurance.

 - Do you require earthquake insurance?